Many students express the desire to work in a laboratory. Finding vacancies can be a challenge as there is no single source for you to consult.

 Learned societies are academic ‘clubs’ which specialise in a particular discipline, with a membership made up of people who share an interest in that subject.
 Members can include academics, university researchers, people working in industry, postgraduate and undergraduate students, teachers and even school students and members of the public.

-Learned societies - find out more and a list of examples
+Learned societies - find out more about them and a list of examples